Our application process

 Puppies under 6 months have had at least 1 set of vaccinations (A course of 3 vaccines, 3-4 weeks apart are given to puppies), have been dewormed, and microchipped.

-If vaccinations are not complete, we will pay for the 2nd vaccine, and it becomes the adoptive family's responsibility to complete the series.
-Puppies who have not had their entire course of vaccinations ARE NOT taken into the vet unless there is something that needs to be addressed, due to the risk of being exposed to infectious diseases.
-Every adoption comes with a free vet exam, and we ask that each family takes advantage of that by immediately visiting our vet for a full exam, so that we may extend our 5 day health guarantee, and activate our 30 days of free pet insurance.
+If vaccinations are not complete, adopters are encouraged to return so we can complete for the 2nd vaccine here at our vet.
+It becomes the adoptive family's responsibility to complete the series.
+Puppies who have not had their entire course of vaccinations ARE NOT generally taken into the vet unless there is something that needs to be addressed, due to the risk of being exposed to infectious diseases.
+Every adoption comes with a free vet exam.
+If the exam was not completed in the week of the adoption, and we ask that each family takes advantage of this by immediately visiting our vet for a full exam, so that we may extend our 5 day health guarantee, and activate our 30 days of free pet insurance.
 During the exam, if any health issues or concerns are found, they are covered by our organization and will be at no cost to you.
-AT THE VISIT, KEEP YOUR PUPPY IN YOUR ARMS, DO NOT PUT THE PUPPY ON THE FLOOR OR LET HIM/HER PLAY WITH OTHER DOGS OR BE PET BY OTHER PEOPLE (These other dogs/people are here because their dog is ill) ONLY PLACE YOUR PUP ON THE CLEAN EXAM TABLE.
+AT ANY VET VISIT BEFORE ALL VACCINES HAVE BEEN ADMINISTERED, KEEP YOUR PUPPY IN YOUR ARMS, DO NOT PUT THE PUPPY ON THE FLOOR OR LET HIM/HER PLAY WITH OTHER DOGS OR BE PET BY OTHER PEOPLE (These other dogs/people are here because their dog is ill) ONLY PLACE YOUR PUP ON THE CLEAN EXAM TABLE.

 On the same note, puppies should never be taken into any pet store, dog park, or on walks in public areas.
 Puppies have a weak immune system and should only be around other healthy, vaccinated dogs.